Franklin Station area improvements

 Why is this project happening here?

-The Franklin Station Park’n’Ride surface parking lot is City-owned land and is considered a prime location for both Transit-Oriented Development and affordable housing initiatives due to its position along primary transit networks and within its surrounding community, its proximity to area schools, its current utilization, and its potential to connect future tenants with essential services.
+The Franklin Station Park and Ride surface parking lot is City-owned land.
+It is considered a prime location for both Transit-Oriented Development and mixed market housing initiatives due to its position along primary transit networks and within its surrounding community, its proximity to area schools, its current utilization, and its potential to connect future tenants with essential services.

 How many non-market housing units will the project create upon completion?

-Will I still be able to use the Park-and-Ride at Franklin Station?
+Will I still be able to use the Park and Ride at Franklin Station?

 The Franklin Station currently has two parking lots, one on each side of Memorial Drive.
-As the south side gets redeveloped, parking options remain on the north side of Memorial Drive, as well as Park’n’Ride lots along the Blue Line.
+The south side will permanently close and be gets redeveloped, however the north Park and Ride at Franklin Station will remain open on the north side of Memorial Drive.
+Additional parking options and Park and Ride lots are available along the Blue Line.

 Will the East Calgary International Communities Local Area Plan affect the Franklin project and future development at the site?